Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 If you have a health condition or are underweight

 If you have an underlying health condition or are underweight, you may need to talk to a dietitian.
-Ask your GP or community nurse for a referral if needed.
+Ask your GP or community nurse for a referral if you need to.
 A dietitian can give you specific advice about your situation.
-You should also follow the nourishing diet advice above.

 Oral nutritional supplements

 You may need oral nutritional supplements in the short-term.
-These have energy and protein to supplement your diet.
+These may be prescribed by your doctor or dietitian and contain energy and protein to supplement your diet.

 Continue to follow any advice you have been given by a dietitian during your illness.
 If you have been prescribed oral nutrition supplement drinks in hospital or at home, keep taking these as recommended.
 Ask your doctor or dietitian for advice if you are finding these difficult to take.